DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 <br />

-A continuation from the first part of handling PII data, in this part I'll be discussing using a technique called synthetic data where we can generate fake data that follows similar properties of the original data.
-Ideally the goal of this document is to educate the basics of synthetic data and provide usable coding that the reader can send to their clients in case they face challenges in accessing the data due to bureaucracy in PII data security.
-(Enough to where you'll be able to do surface level analysis at least)
+A continuation from the first part of steamlining data access, in this part I'll be discussing using a technique called synthetic data where we can generate fake data that follows similar properties of the original data.
+Ideally the goal of this document is to educate the basics of synthetic data and provide usable coding that the reader can use to get started on doing surface level analysis without real data.

 <br />